BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_3_Setting_Up_a_Channel.md

    ]
 }
 ```
-While the channel with 280.000 satoshis is confirmed its state will be CHANNELD_AWAITING_LOCKIN and we got an change output with 19238 sats.
+While the channel with 280.000 satoshis (Channel capacity) is confirmed its state will be CHANNELD_AWAITING_LOCKIN and we got an change output with 19238 sats.
 As we're using testnet network these values are used as an example to show the different states that a channel can have.
 In a channel with real funds, the actual mining circumstances of the mainnet network must be taken into account.

+The funding_txid onchain is [9843c037f54a4660b297a9f2454e11d26d8659f084a284a5740bb15cb1d97aa6](https://blockstream.info/testnet/tx/9843c037f54a4660b297a9f2454e11d26d8659f084a284a5740bb15cb1d97aa6)

+#### Channel capacity

+As we said before both sides of the channel own a portion of its capacity.
+The amount on your side of the channel is called *local balance* and the amount on your peer’s side is called *remote balance*.
+Both balances can be updated many times without closing the channel (sending final balance to the blockchain), but the channel capacity cannot change without closing or splicing it.
+Next chapter we will deep creating and paying invoices.

+## Summary: Setting up a channel

+You need to create a channel with remote nodes to be able to receive and send money over the lightning network.
+Further a maintenance task is required to the channels to keep them balanced.

+## What's Next?

+Continue "Understanding Your Lightning Setup" with [§13.4: Paying_a_Invoice](13_4_Paying_a_Invoice.md).